Auroratide/auroratide.com/content/posts/steganography/content.md

 In the digital world, any media (images, documents, music, etc) could be used to embed messages.
 Images, like the one above, provide a very illustrative example of steganography (literally).
 It all centers around one key fact: our eyeballs aren't good enough.

 It is very difficult for us to tell the difference between two colors if they differ only very slightly.
-For example, **<colored-text color="#d88f30">this orange</colored-text>** and **<colored-text color="#d88f31">that orange</colored-text>** are actually different colors according to the computer, but to us they look the same.
+For example, **<span style="color: #d88f30;">this orange</span>** and **<span style="color: #d88f31;">that orange</span>** are actually different colors according to the computer, but to us they look the same.
 Therefore, we can change the colors in an image just a tiny bit and it will still look exactly the same to us.

 But the computer knows the difference, and it's in that difference where the secret message lives.